Battery Disconnect Keyed & Rotary Switches

 Water-Resistant Battery Disconnect Switches for Marine and Automotive Use

 Our water-resistant master switches are RoHS compliant and a perfect choice for marine and automotive applications.
 Our master switches are easy to install and provide a convenient way to temporarily disconnect power to your battery.
 WirthCo carries two water resistant master switch options:

-WirthCo carries rotary knob switches, master switches and universal ignition switches, including water-resistant options, for easy self-installation.
+WirthCo carries rotary knob battery disconnect switches, master battery disconnect switches and universal ignition battery switches, including water-resistant options, for easy self-installation.
 Contact us to request pricing.

 Replacing Your Vehicle Ignition Switch

 Vehicle ignition switches can be replaced by a repair shop or can be installed on your own if you feel comfortable with disassembling and reassembling a steering column.
 The process can be accomplished using only a screwdriver and can be a cost-effective option for those who prefer to perform their own work on their vehicles.

 Replacing an ignition switch involves removing the steering wheel and steering column to access the existing ignition switch.
 This work should be performed with the steering wheel in the center position and the battery disconnected to prevent electric shock.
 Once the old ignition switch is removed, you insert the new switch and reassemble the steering column and steering wheel, and then test the switch.